easy/easyFirewall/README.md

 ## API
 These commands can be used as an interface:
-- ./easyFirewall.sh start - start the firewall
+- easyFirewall start - start the firewall
-- ./easyFirewall.sh stop - stop the firewall
+- easyFirewall stop - stop the firewall
-- ./easyFirewall.sh status - show the current status of the firewall
+- easyFirewall status - show the current status of the firewall

 Important: The commands must always be executed in the root directory.